DorottyaKiss/my-steps-help-app/README.md

 * The My Steps App logo was designed using the website [Canva](https://www.canva.com/), a visual design creator site.
 For text and layout of the page **index.html**, I got inspiration by the website [charitymiles](https://charitymiles.org).
 Sections How It Works and Get In Touch, the value proposition was inspired by [charitymiles](https://charitymiles.org).
-* I used the websites [w3schools](www.w3schools.com), [w3schools](www.w3schools.com), [bootstrap](getbootstrap.com), [stackoverflow](stackoverflow.com), [W3C](https://www.w3.org/) was used to.
+* The websites [w3schools](www.w3schools.com), [w3schools](www.w3schools.com), [bootstrap](getbootstrap.com), [stackoverflow](stackoverflow.com), [W3C](https://www.w3.org/) were used in the making of this project.
 * The creator would like to express gratitude towards her mentor [Dick Vlaanderen](https://www.linkedin.com/in/dick-vlaanderen/) and the members of the Code Institute tutor programme for their guidance and technical expertise.

 ### Disclaimer

 The product behind this website is fictional.
 All features, mockups, logo, testimonials, value propositions are are the products of the author's imagination.
 Any resemblance to existing products, events, logos and names is purely coincidental.
-All works published on [**on the website**] (https://dorottyakiss.github.io/my-steps-help-app/) is published as part of the Code Institute Full Stack Developer curriculum.
+All works published [**on the website**](https://dorottyakiss.github.io/my-steps-help-app/) is published as part of the Code Institute Full Stack Developer curriculum.